Season for Ex-Change

 In Conversation: Reimagining Futures and Creative Practice with Selina Thompson and Ama Josephine Budge

-Join artists Selina Thompson and Ama Josephine Budge as they discuss the possibilities for new futures of artistic practice amidst the climate crisis.
+Artists Selina Thompson and Ama Josephine Budge discuss the possibilities for new futures of artistic practice amidst the climate crisis.

 About the speakers